the-turing-way/bookdash/reports/2025-May-BookDash-13.md

    * Deadline progress report: 27 June

 ## GitHub activities: New and existing Pull Requests and Issues that attendees worked on

-*for this section we need to look at the issues / PRs with the '0-book-dash-may-2025' tag (or opened during the Book Dash dates) - delete once completed*

 ### Issues